-The first signs of the process can be dated back to 960 – 1279 AD in China.
-Other Asian countries like Japan started using a silk mesh to transfer color.
-Block printing and other techniques continued to advance the process, but it wasn’t for many years when the process started to spread to other parts of the world.
+First indications of the process can be dated to 960 – 1279 AD, in China.
+Later, other countries of the Orient, like Japan, began using a silk, shellac coated, mesh stencil to transfer color patterns on various objects.
+Block printing and other techniques continued to advance as well as the silk screen process, but it was many years before the printing method spread to other parts of the world.

-Finally, in 1960, Michael Vasilantone brought screen printing into the commercial world with a rotary multicolor machine, which helped to manufacture logos on bowling uniforms.
-Printing on t-shirts was just around the corner.
-During this time, Andy Warhol also made screen printing popular with his art pieces of Marilyn Monroe.
+Finally, in 1960, Michael Vasilantone brought screen printing into the commercial world with a rotary multicolor screen print press which was used to print logos on bowling uniforms.
+Printing on T-shirts was just around the corner.
+During this time, Andy Warhol also made screen printing popular with his pop art images of Marilyn Monroe, a Campbell’s Soup can, and various other subjects.
 Since then, new technology has helped to make the process faster and more detailed.